 Navigate to Product Catalog > [Addon name] > Edit Addon.
 Enter the new price of the addon under the Pricing section.
 Click on Update Addon.

 The new price is applied to all new subscriptions with the addon.
 Existing subscriptions are not affected and continue to be renewed with the old addon price.

 You don't have to create an addon from scratch always.
 You can use the Clone Addon action to copy an existing addon and then make changes to it.

 On clicking Clone Addon, a form just like Create a New Addon opens with the configuration of the cloned addon pre-filled.
 You can now edit the form and save to create the new addon.

-You can easily import a CSV file containing a list of add-ons into Chargebee.
-Chargebee allows you to import a maximum of 10,000 add-ons in a single shot.
+You can upload a CSV file containing a list of addons into Chargebee.
+Chargebee allows you to create a maximum of 10,000 addons in a single shot.

 Chargebee follows a naming convention to map the fields in the CSV to that in the application.
 Please make sure that your column names are specified as mentioned below.

 Chargebee will validate the file and show the list of matched and unmatched columns.
 Unmatched columns are columns that have not followed Chargebee's rules for naming convention in a bulk update.

 This step will contain 3 tabs:

 Unmatched columns: Columns whose values could not be matched with the values in Chargebee